 How does the Governing Body work?

-The Governing Body meets four times during the year.
+The Governing Body meets formally four times during the year.
 Governors also sit on one or more of the Committees: Finance, Pupil Support, Teaching & Learning, Pay, Resources, Performance Management and Personnel.
 These meet termly.
 By having a committee structure and allocating governors to particular parts of the school development plan it becomes possible for the Governing Body as a whole to discharge its responsibilities although individual governors are familiar with different aspects of the school, and none, other than the Headteachers, can have a complete understanding.
 It is thus very much a team effort, with different Governors bringing different skills and experience.
 All Governors are equal and the decisions made by the Governing Body are our collective responsibility.

 At the start of each academic year all governors complete a Governors' Code of Conduct form and a Notice of Business and Personal Interest form.